k-canaday/k-canaday.github.io/essays/software-engineering.md

 Out of the many things I learned in this course I would say that the two most important skills that I gained outside of website development were agile project management and Software Engineering ethics.
 Agile project management is ___.
 Software Engineering ethics refers to making ethical decisions about the applications you work on and develop.

 ## The Applicability of these Skills
-Agile project management is very applicable in the real world as
+Agile project management is a valuable skill in the workforce as

 ## Applying Agile Project Management to Life

-### Applying Software Engineering Ethics to Life
+## Applying Software Engineering Ethics to Life

 ## The Rewards of Software Engineering